 Is it just the enrollment fee that would need to be paid?

 All enrolled students must pay the enrollment fee which in the case of a first year student is 75,240 HUF (cca 250 EUR) per academic year and a deposit of 200 EUR which you get back before leaving the school.

 When is the application deadline?

 You can find the application deadlines for the current application period on CEU's central admissions website.
-In 2017, the application deadline for PhD programs is 1 February 2016, 23:59 Pacific Standard Time (PST).
+For the academic year 2018-2019, the application deadline for PhD programs is 1 February 2018, (midnight CET).